alfonsoalba/web/_posts/2018-12-29-javascript-for-hobbyist.markdown

 ![](/assets/images/javascript_libraries_and_frameworks.jpeg)

+AngularJs makes decisions about how the data binding, models, controllers, routing, directives and localization (to mention just a few) should be done.
+The pros of using a framework is that they provide you with all that stuff right out of the box so you can focus on writing you application.

-If you decide to use a framework, you are choosing to do things in a particular way **since you are implicitly assuming that all the decissions made by the people who wrote the framework are good for you**.
+Be carefull when you decide to use a framework.
+Once you choose one, you are choosing to do things in a particular way **since you are implicitly assuming that all the decissions made by the people who wrote the framework are good for you**.
 Choosing the right framework is a tough decission that should be thoroughtly researched and analyzed.

 ## Runtimes